Breadcrumb

 Questions about reintegration or want to make an appointment?

 Contact your occupational doctor.
-Use SEED-connect to find the doctor assigned to your company.
+Use SEED-connect to find the doctor assigned to your company quickly.

 Is your employer affiliated with IDEWE?

 Use My IDEWE Personal.
-Here, you can ask your questions, schedule an appointment or seek advice about your health and working conditions.
+Here, you can ask your questions, make an appointment or seek advice about your health and working conditions.

 No access to My IDEWE Personal?
-You can contact your regional IDEWE office by phone or email.
+Contact your regional IDEWE office by phone or email.

 What does a reintegration process involve?

-The reintegration process helps you get back to work again as an employee.
+A formal reintegration process helps you, as an employee, return to work.
 It consists of five simple steps.

 Step 1: Requesting a reintegration process

-ou can submit a request for a reintegration process on your own or together with your attending physician.
-To do this, you complete the ‘Reintegration Process Request – Employee’ form and send it to us by post.
+You may submit a request for a reintegration process on your own or together with your attending physician.
+To do so, complete the ‘Reintegration Process Request – Employee’ form and send it to us by post.

 Your employer can also initiate the reintegration process: